 After the bell, eBay reported a 13 percent rise in quarterly revenue and its stock advanced 1.8 percent to $51.61 in extended-hours trading.

 During the regular session, a partnership struck between IBM and Apple Inc helped boost the major US stock indexes.
 IBM will exclusively sell iPhones and iPads loaded with applications designed for business clients this fall.
 IBM shares gained 2.1 percent to $192.36 and gave the Dow its biggest boost, while Apple fell 0.6 percent to $94.78.

 S&P 500 companies' profits are now expected to grow 4.8 percent in the second quarter, according to Thomson Reuters data, down from the 8.4 percent growth forecast at the start of April.
 Revenue is seen up 3.1 percent.

 Bank of America lost 1.9 percent to $15.51.
 The second-largest US bank by assets reported a 43 percent drop in second-quarter profit as mortgage revenue fell and litigation costs increased.
 The bank also offered $13 billion to settle a probe into mortgage securities it sold, the Wall Street Journal reported.

 General Electric is in talks to sell its century-old household appliances business for as much as $2.5 billion, Bloomberg reported, citing people familiar with the matter.
 The stock rose 1.5 percent to $27.02.

 Yahoo shares tumbled 5.1 percent to $33.79 a day after the Internet company's disappointing results and outlook, although Yahoo pledged to pay shareholders at least half the proceeds from Alibaba Group Holding Ltd's mega-IPO this fall.

-About 5.8 billion shares changed hands on US exchanges, below the 6.2 billion average for the month to date, according to data from BATS Global Markets. - Reuters
+About 6.12 billion shares traded on US exchanges, above the 5.40 billion average for the month to date, according to data from BATS Global Markets. - Reuters